nshawn4675/nshawn4675.github.io/_posts/2020-07-31-Climbing-Stairs.md

 layout: post
 title:  "[LeetCode July Challange]Day31-Climbing Stairs"
 date:   2020-07-31 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: LeetCode
+tags: [Math, Dynamic Programming, Memoization, C++]
 ---
 You are climbing a stair case.
 It takes n steps to reach to the top.